-To decrease the transmission of illness at school, it is important that a child be fever- free for at least 24 hours (without the use of a fever reducing medication) before returning to school.
+To decrease the transmission of illness at school, it is important that a child be fever- free for at least 24 hours (without the use of a fever-reducing medication) before returning to school.
 When a child is kept at home until he/she is fever-free for 24 hours, it decreases the risk of other children becoming ill.
-Additionally, a child that has gastrointestinal illness that includes vomiting should stay at home for 24 hours after the vomiting has stopped and the child is able to retain fluids and food.
+Additionally, a child with a gastrointestinal illness that includes vomiting should stay at home for 24 hours after the vomiting has stopped and the child is able to retain fluids and food.

-When calling school to report your child’s absence, please communicate the following
+When calling the school to report your child’s absence, please communicate the following information:

 and feeling well are better learners.